Dynamical-Systems-Laboratory/ABM-COVID-Mobility/README.md

 ## Notes

 - Current simulation wrappers and drivers are written in MATLAB.
 Python versions will soon be available.
-- Optimization framework in `simulations/NewRochelle_population` is hardcoded - careful examination recommended before repurposing
-- To run the optimization with MATLAB one needs to adjust the python path called to post-process an intermediate file.
-On older Linux systems one may also need to manually specify the location of `libstdc++` library.
+- To run the wrappers with MATLAB on older Linux systems one may need to manually specify the location of `libstdc++` library.
 General instructions are available through [this post](https://stackoverflow.com/a/58219652/2763915).
 Specifically, on a `Red Hat Enterprise Linux Workstation release 7.3 (Maipo)` the command sequence was:

 ```bash
 locate libstdc++